Sooryakrishna-M/Project-Prism/README.md

 # Project-Prism
-Project on the sql lab
+Project on the SQL Application Development